 The Economic Development Service works to stimulate and support sustainable economic growth and inclusive communities in Wiltshire.

-The One Public Estate programme is an established national programme delivered in partnership by the LGA and the Office of Government Property (OGP) within the Cabinet Office.
-For further details follow this link: One Public Estate
+The One Public Estate programme is an established national programme delivered in partnership by the LGA and the Office of Government Property (OGP) within the Cabinet Office One Public Estate.

 The Wiltshire One Public Estate Programme was established in 2013 and works to identify opportunities through combined estate which in turn help to realise savings and improve services.
 The Wiltshire One Public Estate Partnership meets bi- monthly and has members from the following public sector organisations:

 Police Crime Commissioning Unit (PCC), NHS Clinical Commissioning Group (CCG), NHS Property, NHS Acute Trusts, Wiltshire Ambulance Service, Dorset and Wiltshire Fire Service, Wiltshire Council, Ministry of Defence, Avon and Wiltshire Partnership & Swindon and Wiltshire Local Enterprise Partnership.

 Chippenham Station Hub The Chippenham Station Hub scheme is a Local Growth Funded Project which the SWLEP is delivering with Wiltshire Council and its partner organisations - Network Rail and Great Western Rail alongside a wide range of stakeholders.

 Project Gigabit is a £5 billion government infrastructure project that brings together everything the government is doing to provide a reliable digital connectivity for the country.

 Swindon, Wiltshire Local Enterprise Partnership was established by Central Government in July 2022 as a private sector-led partnership between local businesses, Swindon Borough Council, Wiltshire Council, the military and the education sector.